QEP Resources Inc. (QEP): These Numbers Show Where NYSE:QEP Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 13.29% loss in the last 1 month and extending the period to 3 months gives it a 160.31%, and is -1.45% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.37% over the week and 6.21% over the month.
+The stock witnessed a 17.29% loss in the last 1 month and extending the period to 3 months gives it a 126.14%, and is 6.79% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.68% over the week and 6.20% over the month.

 QEP Resources Inc. (QEP) Analyst Forecasts